mxwiser/USB-Blaster_CH552/README.md

 CH552G can be replaced by CH551G and CH554G, in fact these models have the same Die.

-CH559G/CH558G/CH557G/CH556G can also be soldered on CH552Nano board.
-Six GPIOs will change in this case.

 |   PIN   | CH552G |
 |:-------:|:------:|
 |   LED   |  P1.1  |